prescience-data/harden-puppeteer/README.md

 # Harden Vanilla Puppeteer
-A patch to modify some core puppeteer files to decrease detection rates by switching execution to an isolated world.
+A patch to modify some core Puppeteer files to decrease detection rates by switching execution to an isolated world.

 More about isolated worlds here: https://developer.chrome.com/extensions/content_scripts

 ### Patching with Patch-Package

-Patches available for Puppeteer 1.19.0, 2.1.1, and 5.2.1 (other versions should apply manually, following the changes)
+Patches available for Puppeteer 1.19.0, 2.1.1, 5.2.1 & Puppeteer-Core 5.3.1 (other versions should apply manually, following the changes)

 - Install Patch-Package https://github.com/ds300/patch-package
 - Copy the `patches` folder to your project directory